Keaton Mitchell: Professional career

+Baltimore Ravens

 Mitchell was projected to be selected in the 2023 NFL draft.
 He was also selected in the fourth round of the 2023 USFL draft by the New Orleans Breakers.
-On May 5, 2023, Mitchell was signed by the Ravens as an undrafted free agent.
+On May 5, 2023, Mitchell was signed by the Baltimore Ravens as an undrafted free agent.
 Pro Football Focus considered Mitchell to be one of the ten best undrafted free agent signings from the 2023 NFL Draft class.
-On August 29, 2023, the Ravens announced that he had made the initial 53-man roster, but he was placed on injured reserve two days later.
+On August 29, the Ravens announced that Mitchell had made the initial 53-man roster, but he was placed on injured reserve two days later.

 Mitchell was activated off of injured reserve on October 14, and made his NFL debut the next day against the Tennessee Titans in Week 6, playing exclusively on the special teams in the 24–16 win.
 In Week 9, he ran for 138 yards on nine carries and scored his first NFL rushing touchdown (he also recorded a -4 yard reception) in a 37–3 rout of the Seattle Seahawks.
 His performance earned him the FedEx Ground Player of Week Award.

 During the Week 15 23–7 win over the Jacksonville Jaguars, Mitchell injured his knee in the fourth quarter after being tackled by Jaguars' safety Andrew Wingard.
 Mitchell was immediately ruled out and carted back to the locker room for further evaluation.
 After the game, it was announced he fully tore his ACL and would miss the rest of the season.
 He was placed on injured reserve on December 19.
 He finished his rookie season with 47 carries for 396 rushing yards and two rushing touchdowns in eight games and two starts.

 On July 15, 2024, Mitchell was placed on the Physically Unable to Perform (PUP) list.
 He was activated for Week 10.

+Los Angeles Chargers

+On March 13, 2026, Mitchell signed a two-year, $9.25 million contract with the Los Angeles Chargers.